TagoDR/MangaOnlineViewer/src/readme.md

 ### Description
 MangaOnlineViewer helps speed up reading by loading all pages(images) from the current chapter of the manga on one page in a list type structure.
 Please note on a few sites, MangaOnlineViewer may use more resources.
 Only open one tab for each site at a time and wait for the page to completely load.
-I will try to keep this script updated, however I hardly-ever visit some of the sites supported.
+I will try to keep this script updated, however I hardly-ever visit some supported sites.
 If the script no longer works for a site, then post the problem in the Issues/Feedback area, and have patience.

 I allow this script to be posted or used anywhere as long as I am given credit and provided a link to this site.
 I allow parts of my script to be used freely.